gearglow/ReptiliaWithATwist/The List.md

 Hermione trailed off as she noticed Elysia's expression.
 "What?"
 She asked, with a bashful smile.

-"You know I literally wrote that rune schema, in like four hours, right?"
+"You know I literally wrote that rune schema in like four hours, right?"
 Elysia said, grin widening.

 "Oh, um, right," Hermione said sheepishly.
+"I forgot you wrote it."

 "I must say, Miss Granger, I'm flattered by your enthusiasm for my work," Elysia said in a mock-posh accent.